ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 $t = “810.00”;
 ```

 As a developer, let's pretend that this is your first time seeing this code, will you be able to know what are things stored in each variable?
-The answer is not, as for other developers that you will be working with, it is not helpful and your contribution may be disregarded.
+The answer is no, as for other developers that you will be working with, it is not helpful and your contribution may be disregarded.

 Let's try again, but this time let's make it as descriptive as possible for the variable purpose.